 Which Hosting Plan Do You Need?

-If you’re merely starting a blog about your trip to Italy, you probably only need a basic hosting plan on a shared server.
+If you are just now starting your blog, you only need a basic hosting plan on a shared server.
 InMotion offers shared hosting starting at $5.99 per month on solid-state drives!
 If the blog takes off and starts getting a ton of traffic, you can upgrade to a VPS to handle the load.

 Don’t spend too much time trying to figure out which hosting company to go with.
 Spend your time on generating content for the site.